Friday, July 21, 2023

 Marvin and Renee Hecht

-“He would get on the microphones and say, ‘Get your children’s hands off the toys or get them out of the store, NOW!’
-His Daughter, Linda Karmin, said.
+“He would get on the microphones and say, ‘Get your children’s hands off the toys or get them out of the store, NOW!" his Daughter, Linda Karmin, said.
 “I mean, people were terrified of him.”
 Dad was a passionate musician who played classical piano concerts for charity.

 You can see a note on the front door in this photo.
 Example: "Bobby Smith at 6512 North Washtenaw was caught stealing from this store.
 Call his parents at HO 5-0000 and ask them why they raised a child who steals."

-I went into Cut-Rate Toys, by myself, with the money I was gifted for my 10th birthday.
 When I was there with my mom, I heard the owner yell at adults and kids over the loudspeaker.

 I was looking to buy a Hot Wheels track set.
 I picked up a box to see all the sides and what was included.
 Suddenly, I heard the owner yell over the loudspeaker, "YOU...
 IN ISLE NUMBER FIVE, PUT THAT BOX DOWN NOW!!!
 DON'T TOUCH ANYTHING!"
 I was startled and embarrassed, and the box slipped out of my hands, hitting the floor and denting a corner of the box.